podo-gec/fungani/README.md

 Python packages are managed using [Poetry].
 External packages will be installed automatically in a virtual environment when building the project.
-Currently, the only external dependency is [fastaparser], which should be installed using Poetry or pip install.
+Currently, the only external dependency is [fqfa], which should be installed using Poetry or pip install.

 [Python ≥ 3.9]: https://www.python.org/